-How to Buy Reading GlassesAt a certain point, many people realize that their vision is no longer as sharp as it used to be.
-You could be looking at a sign on the road and notice that it looks blurry, or find yourself looking at your phone screen very closely to make out the words on the screen with prescription lenses.
+How to Buy Reading GlassesAt a certain point, many people, including women, realize that their vision is no longer as sharp as it used to be as they age.
+You could be looking at a sign on the road and notice that it looks blurry through your reading lenses, or find yourself looking at your phone screen very closely to make out the words on the screen with prescription lenses.
 Seeking advice for vision correction is a natural next step.

 These examples, and many more, indicate the development of presbyopia, which is the gradual loss of the eye’s ability to focus on objects.
-While this condition may sound worrying, you are not alone! there are several simple ways to fix your vision.
+While this condition may sound worrying, you are not alone!
+There are several simple ways to fix your vision.
 A common solution is wearing a pair of eyeglasses with the right lenses as part of your daily eyewear.

 The first step to buying eyeglasses is to visit an optometrist or optician who can guide you and determine which reading power is best for you.
 Reading power is a number that indicates the amount of magnification present in the lens.
 A lower number means that there is less magnification, and vice versa.
 To find this number, you can either consult an eye doctor for a prescription or find your reading magnification by yourself (link to “find reading power” article here) before you shop reading glasses.

-The second step is to determine which reading glasses lens type to purchase.
-There are several types of reading glasses available, ranging from bifocals to computer readers.
+The second step is to determine which type of reading glasses to purchase.
+There are several types of reading glasses available, ranging from bifocals to computer readers, trifocals, and progressive lenses.
 We go into detail about the various types of reading glass lenses in our guide here (link), which can aid you in purchasing reading glasses that suit your needs best.

 Once you have found your reading magnification and determined which type of lens is best for your needs, you can finally start shopping for your new glasses!
 You'll need to choose the perfect frame for your face to ensure comfort and style.
 Considering your face shape and other details, there are many different styles and frames to choose from, so take your time and find the ideal pair of eyeglasses.
 The most common places to buy reading glasses are either over-the-counter at physical retailers or online, such as visiting a store that specializes in eyewear.
 At Anytime Glasses, we have a plethora of unique glasses that are sure to fit every person’s stylistic and practical needs.
 If you are dissatisfied with any aspect of our glasses, we offer a comprehensive return/exchange policy as we understand that buying glasses is harder online.